Antennas

 There are several contributions to the frequency-dependent sensitivity of LOFAR to incoming radiation (the bandpass).
 The physical structure of the individual receiving elements causes a strongly peaked contribution to the bandpass near the resonance frequency of the dipole.
 In the case of the LBA dipoles, the nominal resonance frequency is at 52 MHz.
 However, the actual peak of the dipole response is closer to 58 MHz in dry conditions.
 The LBA bandpass also displays a secondary bump around 62 MHz.
 This has been found to be due to some connections in the cables of the antenna elements.
 In particular, the intensity of this peak depends on the level of humidity accumulated inside the connections.
 Therefore, the intensity of this secondary peak varies for each station with time, depending on the local climatic conditions and on the specifics of each connection.

 For each subband, a system gain was determined, and the gain amplitude was taken as the value of the global bandpass at the frequency of the particular subband.
-The median of all stations is shown in Fig. 20 for a typical 10 min of data.
+The median of all stations is shown in the figure below for a typical 10 min of data.
 Curves are shown for all four LOFAR observing bands.

 @astron